35,000+ users across 13,000+ organizations

-The main waves of the phishing campaign conclude.
+The most intense period of the phishing campaign concluded.

 Cybersecurity professional with over 10 years of specialized experience in security operations, threat intelligence, incident response, and security automation.
 Expertise spans SOAR/XSOAR orchestration, threat intelligence platforms, SIEM/UEBA analytics, and building cyber fusion centers.
 Background includes technical enablement, solution architecture for enterprise and government clients, and implementing security automation workflows across IR, TIP, and SOC use cases.